Oliver Dowden

-Dowden served in the Johnson government as Minister for the Cabinet Office and Paymaster General from 2019 to 2020 and Secretary of State for Digital, Culture, Media and Sport from 2020 to 2021.
-He also served as Co-Chairman of the Conservative Party, alongside Ben Elliot, and Minister without Portfolio from 2021 to 2022.
+Dowden served in the Boris Johnson government as Minister for the Cabinet Office and Paymaster General from 2019 to 2020 and Secretary of State for Digital, Culture, Media and Sport from 2020 to 2021.
+In the 2021 cabinet reshuffle, he was moved to the posts of Co-Chairman of the Conservative Party, serving alongside Ben Elliot, and Minister without Portfolio.
+He resigned from these roles in June 2022 after two by-election defeats.

+Following a stint on the backbenches, he was re-appointed to the Cabinet in October 2022 by Rishi Sunak as Chancellor of the Duchy of Lancaster.
+He was made Secretary of State in the Cabinet office in February 2023 and, following the resignation of Dominic Raab, was appointed deputy prime minister in April of the same year.
+Following Labour's victory in the 2024 general election, Dowden was appointed Shadow Deputy Prime Minister in Sunak's caretaker shadow cabinet.
+The New Statesman named him as the tenth most powerful right-wing figure of 2023.

 Early life and career

-Dowden was born on 1 August 1978.
-He grew up in Bricket Wood, Hertfordshire, being educated at Parmiter's School, a partially selective state comprehensive school in Garston, Watford.
+Oliver Dowden was born on 1 August 1978 in Park Street, Hertfordshire.
+He grew up there and in Bricket Wood, and was educated at Parmiter's School, a partially selective state comprehensive school in Garston.
 He said he had an "excellent state education", before going to Trinity Hall, Cambridge, where he read law.

 Dowden joined the Conservative Research Department in 2004, moving to PR company Hill & Knowlton in 2007, before returning to the Conservative Party in 2009.

 He then worked as a special adviser and David Cameron's deputy chief of staff, where he said most of his time was spent on "day-to-day crisis management".
 Dowden was regarded as having expertise in the attacking form of political communications, leading to comparisons with Labour's Alastair Campbell.